History of Satan

 • Others outright worship Satan, preferring the darkness of evil rather than light that reveals sin (John 3:19; 2 Corinthians 11:14-15).

 Any of these approaches please the devil.
-He wants us denying, fearing, obeying, or worshipping him.
+He wants us denying, fearing, obeying, or worshiping him.
 Unless we follow the trustworthy source, the Bible, he’ll deceive us (Ephesians 6:10-11).

 History of Satan - Satan’s seduction versus reality